About This Chapter

 MTTC Psychology: Theoretical Approaches in Counseling - Chapter Summary

-- Counseling theory and models
+- Explain the importance of counseling theory and models

-- Wellness vs. pathology approaches
+- Compare the wellness vs. pathology approaches

-- Overview of the psychodynamic model
+- Assess the strengths and weaknesses of the psychodynamic model

-- Carl Roger's humanistic psychotherapy
+- Outline Carl Roger's humanistic psychotherapy

 1. The Importance of Counseling Theory and Models